Rating Review - Rebalancing our Rating System

 Why has nothing been considered for community/torrens title differences?
 You talk about fairness, yet no action has been taken on any difference between community title and Torrens title differences.
 Community title have to pay their own local roads, utility infrastructure costs, and maintain their own parks, gardens and footpaths, while they continue to be charged the same as standard residential

-MichaelS2020 asked about 2 months agoThanks for raising this, it’s a good topic to discuss together and we appreciate you bringing it into the conversation.
+MichaelS2020 asked 3 months agoThanks for raising this, it’s a good topic to discuss together and we appreciate you bringing it into the conversation.
 The difference between property types - and how costs and responsibilities vary between them - is an important part of understanding perceptions of fairness within the rating system.Our Financial Sustainability Team have provided some more information:

 Community-title and Torrens-title homes are charged the same rates because the Local Government Act 1999 requires councils to calculate general rates based on the value of the property (Capital Value as provided by the Valuer General), not the type of land title or the private infrastructure that owners pay for themselves.
 This means Council is not legally able to set different rates for community-title properties unless the State Government changes the legislation.